 It is not a competitive sport.
 This may sound obvious but many people who join my walks and workshops at first feel that they must learn everything in one go.
 They worry that if they cannot successfully name every plant they find, they will have failed in some way.
 How far from the truth!

 Foraging simply is the acquisition of food from the wild.

 Foraging is your birth rite.
-It is available to us all and I believe that it should be an enjoyable, safe activity which we share with friends and family rather than guarding as a secret.
+It is available to us all and I believe that it should be an enjoyable, safe activity that we share with friends and family rather than guarding as a secret.
 Just as we learned how apples and strawberries look and taste different during childhood, we can learn the difference between dandelion and burdock now.
-We can gradually learn what tastes good, what doesn't, what is safe and what is poisonous.
+We can gradually learn what tastes good, what doesn't, what is safe, and what is poisonous.
 We can learn this by trial and error but it is safer and faster to use some foraging rules and tips.

 It doesn't matter where you are on your foraging path.
 You may forage regularly, occasionally or this may be a whole new world for you.
-This is your path and what you decide to learn, forage and eat, is your choice.
+This is your path and what you decide to learn, forage, and eat, is your choice.

 Ethical Foraging Rules

 Over the years I have built up the following set of foraging rules.
 Other foragers will have other rules and I am sure that you will have questions about some of these but they are a good place to start.
-Above all, be considerate, careful and moderate whether harvesting from your own plants or those growing in public spaces.
+Above all, be considerate, careful, and moderate whether harvesting from your own plants or those growing in public spaces.
 I made up the (not very catchy) mnemonic ALCLES to help people learn my foraging rules but if you think of a better one, please do let me know!

 ACLES - Foragers should be...